 I have the very first generation of this lens in the Leica M mount.
 So it has a little tab in it for the range finder systems, but from what I understand/have been told, the mechanics of the lens has been silently improved two to three times now.
 There was one upgrade from when it was first released to fix a few little issues, like the aperture blades getting oil on them.
-And Kipon started working with more experienced German designs to overhaul the whole build of the lens.
-It was sort of after they build their 40mm f0.85 II that they were able to attract some more serious designers as a company that could actually deliver on precision lenses. – So I was told.
+And Kipon started working with more experienced German designers to overhaul the whole build of the lens.
+It was sort of after they built their 40mm f0.85 II that they were able to attract some more serious designers as a company that could actually deliver precision lenses. – So I was told.

-These are now the new Kipon Elegant lenses that have been rebranded for the full-frame mirrorless systems, So try to get one of those if you’re interested in this type of lens.
-The build and mechanics have been improved a bit over the gen 1 lens I have.
+These are now the new Kipon Elegant lenses that have been rebranded for full-frame mirrorless systems, So try to get one of those if you’re interested in this type of lens.
+The build and mechanics have been improved a bit over the Gen 1 lens I have.
 But also they still as Kipon IBERIT lenses for a few camera systems.
 The Handevision name is gone now, so you won’t be able to ever get this exact lens that I have.

 This little 75mm Full Frame lens has a ton of micro-contrast and good global contrast and saturation in the right situations.
 It also has pretty decent sharpness across the fame frame with very little vignetting or distortion, but it will flare a little bit.

-Often with these third-party lenses, they don’t have the secret proprietary magic lens coatings that Fujifilm, Canon and Nikon keep to themselves, so you can catch a bit more flaring and ghosting in some situations that will reduce the contrast and saturation.
+Often with these third-party lenses, they don’t have the secret proprietary magic lens coatings that Fujifilm, Canon, and Nikon keep to themselves, so you can catch a bit more flaring and ghosting in some situations that will reduce the contrast and saturation.
 But that’s actually what makes shooting with these third-party lenses more fun.
 You get unexpected characteristics in the rendering depending on the situation.

 Then, every so often you get in these situations where the lens just sings and the results will just be incredible.